VincentSidot/rusty_mandelbrot/README.md

 cargo run --release
 ```

-### Using the Build Script
+### Using the Build Scripts

-The project includes a build script (`build.sh`) that simplifies building with different profiles:
+The project includes platform-specific build scripts that simplify building with different profiles:

+#### Linux/macOS

 ```sh
 # Build with debug profile (default)